Lyctocoridae: Diet

 Lyctocoridae are mostly predators of small, soft-bodied arthropods, though L. campestris occasionally feeds on mammal (including human) blood and L. ichikawai is only known to feed on sap of sawtooth oak (Quercus acutissima).
 Adults and nymphs have similar diets.

 Habitat

 This family of bugs occurs under tree bark and in decaying plant matter, animal nests and burrows, manure piles, poultry houses, granaries and stored food products.

 Reproduction

 Lyctocoridae practice traumatic insemination in which the male pierces the female (using the acus of his phallus) between terga 7 and 8 on the right side of her abdomen.
 The male's sperm migrate through the haemocoel or through specialized structures in the female to the ovaries, then fertilise the eggs within the vitellarium.

 Biological control

 Some species of Lyctocoridae are biological control agents that feed on pest insects.
-Xylocoris and Lyctocoris attack beetle and moth pests in stored food products, and these genera along with Scoloposcelis attack bark beetle pests.
+Lyctocoris attack beetle and moth pests in stored food products, and also attack bark beetle pests.

 Systematics

-Recent phylogenetic work supports the treatment of Lyctocoridae as a family separate from Anthocoridae.